reuteras/malir/README.md

 - [ ] Read more about freq and how it is used in Malcolm.
 - [ ] Add support for Rita.
 - [ ] *cidr-map.txt* - should always be set
-- [ ] Look at *malcolm_severity.yaml* and if I should tune the values for my usecases.
+- [ ] Look at *malcolm_severity.yaml* and if I should tune the values for my use cases.
 - [ ] STIX and [TAXII][sta] in Malcolm
 - [ ] MISP [feeds][mis] in Malcolm
 - [ ] Look at [alerting][ale] `event.dataset` set to `alerting`